Weakness of Correlation Effect Manifestation in BaNi$_2$As$_2$: ARPES and LDA+DMFT study: Conclusions

-In this work we present realistic comparison of LDA+DMFT spectral functions with ARPES data.
-In our theoretical approach we include several experimental details: the photoemission cross-section, the experimental energy and angular resolutions and the photo-hole lifetime effects.
-Consideration of mentioned above experimental contributions highlight the importance of electron correlation effects for true description of the electronic structure.
+For realistic comparison between theoretical and experimental results, several details are to be accounted for: the photoemission cross-section, the experimental energy and angular resolutions and the photo-hole lifetime effects.
+All this provides almost quantitative agreement of the LDA+DMFT spectral function map with ARPES data.

-The BaNi$_2$As$_2$ is a close relative of iron arsenide high temperature superconductors which are quite correlated materials (for iron arsenides $m^*/m\sim 3$ and for iron chalcogenides are even stronger $m^*/m\sim 5$~\cite{JTLRev}).
-However the LDA+DMFT calculations for BaNi$_2$As$_2$ show quite weak manifestation of correlations in a very good agreement with ARPES results.
-Here within LDA+DMFT we have explicitly found that mass enhancement for BaNi$_2$As$_2$ $m^*/m$ is $1.2$ for quite strong Coulomb interactions $U$=4.5~eV and $J$=0.9~eV.
-There are a couple of reasons for that: (i) almost fully occupied Ni-3d states with $9.2$ electrons and (ii) quite large Ni-3d states bandwidth $W$=4.75 eV, which is perhaps the largest $W$ value among iron arsenides or chalcogenides: KFe$_{2}$Se$_2$ -- 3.5 eV~\cite{KFeSeLDADMFT1}, in NaFeAs -- 4.5 eV~\cite{NaFeAs}.

-Despite the weak manifestation of electron correlations the LDA+DMFT calculations lead to remarkable reconstruction of bare LDA bands.
-As a result, Ni-3d states are significantly compressed around $-3$~eV.
-All these provides almost quantitative agreement of LDA+DMFT results with ARPES, and show that even small manifestation of electron correlations play significant role in establishing the electronic structure of this material.
-Finally we have shown why the electronic structure of Ni-based compound is so weakly renormalized, and therefore vastly improve our understanding of the physics of electron-electron correlations in iron based superconductors and related materials.

-\ack We thank Diamond Light Source synchrotron for access to beamline I05-ARPES (proposal numbers SI4906 and NT5008) that contributed to the results presented here.
+\begin{acknowledgement} We thank Diamond Light Source synchrotron for access to the beamline I05-ARPES (proposal numbers SI4906 and NT5008) that contributed to the results presented here.
 We thank A. Sandvik for making available his maximum entropy program.
-This work was supported in part by RFBR grant No. 17-02-00015 and the Program of Fundamental Research of the RAS Presidium No. 12 ``Fundamental problems of high -- temperature superconductivity''.
+We are grateful to Professor E. Z. Kuchinskii and Professor S. V. Streltsov for useful discussion.
+This work was supported in part by RFBR grant No. 20-02-00011.
 NSP work was also supported in part by the President of Russia grant for young scientists No. MK-1683.2019.2.
-The CT-QMC computations were performed at ``URAN'' supercomputer of the Institute of Mathematics and Mechanics of the RAS Ural Branch.
+The CT-QMC computations were performed at ``URAN'' supercomputer of the Institute of Mathematics and Mechanics of the RAS Ural Branch. \end{acknowledgement}